 Why do I need to file an extension if it does not give me any more time to pay?

-As was mentioned above, you are not required to make a payment in order to file an extension (although it is suggested).
-The reason you always want to file your return or extension, even if you cannot pay, is the penalty is far greater if you do file anything.
+You always want to file your return or extension, even if you cannot pay, because the penalty is far greater if you do not file anything.
 The penalty for failing to file a tax return or extension is 5 percent of the outstanding unpaid taxes.
-In comparison if you file for extension but fail to pay the penalty is ½ percent versus 5.
+In comparison, if you file for extension but fail to pay the penalty is ½ percent versus 5.

 The IRS provides a wide range of options for taxpayers to pay their income taxes.
 If you wish to send bank account information with your extension you can do so using our site.
 If you wish to mail your tax payment, you can find more information on where you should mail it on this page https://www.irs.gov/filing/where-to-file-addresses-for-businesses-and-tax-professionals-filing-form-4868.
 For those that want to pay with a credit card or another approved method you can find more information on this page http://www.irs.gov/Payments.

 Note, credit and debit card payments are processed through third-party companies.
 Each processor charges the taxpayer a different amount for convenience.
 Convenience fees start between $2.79 and $3.95.
 Processors also may charge debit or credit fees that are equal to almost 3 percent of the transaction amount.
 The benefit of using this service is that it is posted to the taxpayer’s taxes right away.